GrahamDeprecated/Laravel-Dropbox/README.md

 **Managers\DropboxManager**

 This is the class of most interest.
 It is bound to the ioc container as `'dropbox'` and can be accessed using the `Facades\Dropbox` facade.
-This abstract class implements the ManagerInterface by extending AbstractManager.
+This class implements the ManagerInterface by extending AbstractManager.
 The interface and abstract class are both part of my [Laravel Manager](https://github.com/GrahamCampbell/Laravel-Manager) package so you may want to go and checkout the docs for how to use the manager class over at [that repo](https://github.com/GrahamCampbell/Laravel-Manager#usage).
 Note that the connection class returned will always be an instance of `\Dropbox\Client`.

 **Facades\Dropbox**

-This facade will dynamically pass static method calls to the `'dropbox'` object in the ioc container which by default is the `Managers\DropboxManage` class.
+This facade will dynamically pass static method calls to the `'dropbox'` object in the ioc container which by default is the `Managers\DropboxManager` class.

 **DropboxServiceProvider**